FalconForceTeam/FalconHound/README.md

 The currently supported ways of providing FalconHound with credentials are:

 - Via the config.yml file on disk.
 - Keyvault secrets.
-This still requires a ServicePrincipal with secrets in the yaml.
+This requires a Managed Sytem Identity assigned to the VM or a ServicePrincipal with secrets in the yaml.
 - Mixed mode.

 #### Config.yml